Kyle Farmer Player Props: Twins vs. Athletics

 Kyle Farmer At The Plate

-- Farmer has seven doubles, four home runs and 10 walks while batting .237.
+- Farmer is batting .240 with seven doubles, a triple, four home runs and 11 walks.

-- In 50.8% of his 59 games this season, Farmer has picked up at least one hit.
-He's also had nine multi-hit games.
+- Farmer has picked up an RBI in 20.0% of his games this season, with more than one RBI in 5.0% of his games.
+He has also plated three or more runs in two contests.

-- Farmer has picked up an RBI in 18.6% of his games this season, with more than one RBI in 5.1% of his games.
-He has also driven in three or more runs in two contests.
+- He has scored in 38.3% of his games this year, with two or more runs scored in 5.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.